-The following standards set the requirements for chairs/seating furniture intended for use in school environments.

-Student chairs in classrooms

-EN 1729-2:2012+ A1:2016 Furniture - Chairs and tables for educational institutions - Part 2: Safety requirements and test methods.
+1.1.4.1 Seating f urniture 0 s set the requirements for chairs/seating furniture intended for use in school environments. s in classrooms EN 1729-2:2 023 Furniture - Chairs and tables for educational institutions - Part 2: Safety requirements and test methods.

+\Test loading points in EN 1729-1:2015

+\Tests carried out according to SS-EN 1729-2:2012+ A1:2016 accepted until 2026-01-01
-1.1.4.2 Seating for children

-The following standard sets the requirements for seating for children in domestic use.
-The requirement is based on that the furniture is used by children that is able to sit and walk by themselves up to 14 years.

-The requirements is divided into 3 seating sizes based on age and body height

-It applies to the seating function only.
-If the seating has additional functions or can be converted into other products, other relevant European Standards may apply.

-The standard is developed under a mandate from the EU-Commission, M/527 (Children seats).

-Standarden är utarbetad under mandat från EU kommissionen M/527 (Childrens seats) and it is inteded to be published in the OJEC.

-Seating for children - Safety requirements and test methods
+1.1.4.2 Seating for ch hildren furniture is used by children t the requirements for seating for children in domestic use.
+The requirement is based on that the that is able to sit and walk by themselves up to 14 years. into 3 seating sizes based on age and body height Seating size 1: 1-3 years Seating size 2: 4-7 years Seating size 3: 8-14 years It applies to the seating funct relevant European Standards tion only.
+If the seating has additional functions or can be converted into other products, other s may apply.
+The standard is developed un nder a mandate from the EU-Commission, M/527 (Children seats).
+Standarden är utarbetad und the OJEC. der mandat från EU kommissionen M/527 (Childrens seats) and it is inteded to be published in EN 17191:2021 Seat ting for children - Safety requirements and test methods

-Here are the requirements that a student table in a classroom must meet.
-For other tables in classrooms, see public environment and offices.

-Glass as a material is covered according to section 1.7.
+1.1.4.3 Tables Here are the requireme environment and office ents that a student table in a classroom must meet.
+For other tables in classrooms, see public es.
+Glass as a material is co overed according to section 1.7.
+EN 1729-2:2023 Furniture - Chairs and tables for educational institutions - Part 2: Safety requirements and test methods.

-EN 1729-2:2012+

-Furniture - Chairs and tables for educational institutions - Part 2: Safety requirements and test methods.

-A1:2016
+\Tests carried out according to SS-EN 1729-2:2012+ A1:2016 accepted until 2026-01-01